 With 7,107 islands, there is no doubt that the Philippines is rich in fresh fruits and vegetables that you can find in almost every part of the country.

-In conclusion, it’s not difficult to be a vegan in the Philippines.
+After all, it’s not difficult to be a vegan in the Philippines.
 Vegan restaurants have also flourished and risen over the years and many vegan movements have also taken place, like online vegan communities and more.